bparanj/crystal/electronics/zettel/diode.md

 The forward voltage drop resembles the effort needed to open a spring-loaded door.
 Once you apply enough force to overcome the spring (reach the forward voltage), the door opens (diode conducts), and additional force (voltage) doesn't significantly change the door's position (voltage across the diode).

-Example: Measure the forward voltage of an LED:
+Measure the forward voltage of an LED:

 a) Set up a circuit with a variable power supply, a 220Ω resistor, the LED, and a voltmeter.
 b) Increase the supply voltage slowly until the LED just begins to light.